 Hidden Battles

-Katie's struggle to find support from military-family assistance programs after enduring the abuse perpetrated by her husband is, unfortunately, representative of many service members and spouses’ experiences.
+Katie's struggle to find support from military-family assistance programs after enduring the abuse perpetrated by her husband is, unfortunately, not rare.

-The 2000 National Defense Authorization Act served as the first federal mandate for data collection on domestic abuse incidents reported to military officials, as well as established a formal domestic violence task force within the Department of Defense (DoD).
-The DoD Domestic Violence Task Force, comprised of 24 military and civilian domestic abuse experts, spent years meeting regularly to discuss a plan to address domestic abuse in military service members.
+In 2000, the National Defense Authorization Act, serving as the first federal mandate for data collection on domestic abuse incidents reported to military officials, established a formal domestic violence task force within the Department of Defense (DoD).
+The DoD Domestic Violence Task Force, comprised of 24 military personnel and civilians expert in the area of domestic abuse, met regularly to make a plan to address the domestic abuse issue in military service families.

 The task force presented its important findings on patterns of domestic abuse in military families to the House Armed Services Committee over a year later, in September, 2001.

-The beginning of the War on Terror made continuing domestic abuse prevention efforts a low priority for the U.S. Armed Forces, limiting future progress.
-In fact, rates of domestic abuse have remained consistently higher than those reported by civilians, and service member reports of incidents that meet criteria for domestic abuse hasn't budged in about a decade.
+The beginning of the War on Terror during that time made domestic abuse prevention a low priority for the U.S. Armed Forces, limiting future progress.
+In fact, rates of domestic abuse have remained consistently higher than those reported by civilians since then.
+And the number of military member reports meeting criteria for domestic abuse hasn’t declined, either.

 Currently, studies have shown that as many as 47% of active-duty male service members report perpetrating abusive behaviors towards their intimate partners.